 The expression on Rikuo's face didn't change, but the finger stopped moving.

 'You've been acting weird for…as long as I can remember,' he said after a moment's thought.
 'Ever since we met.'

 'What are you talking about?'
-Zen asked, the lack of touching giving his brain a momentary reprieve to kick some higher functions back in gear.
+Zen asked, the lack of touching giving him a momentary reprieve to kick some higher functions back in gear.

 Rikuo sat unmoving in the pouring rain.
 A soft sheen surrounded him like a shimmering halo.
 Just which one of them was the ephemeral spirit here?

 Zen suddenly realized Rikuo hadn't answered.
 Instead, he asked another question.

 'Why did you want to become my sworn brother that night?'